Indraniiii/lol-dragon-analysis/README.md

-# lol-dragon-analysis
+# League of Legends Objective (Dragon) Analysis
-Final Project for DSC 80 at UC San Diego.
-This project explores how neutral objectives—especially dragons—impact win probability in professional League of Legends matches.
+Final Project for DSC 80.
+This project explores how neutral objectives, especially dragons, impact win probability in professional League of Legends matches in 2024.